 Coding accuracy is an ongoing challenge for healthcare providers.
 These errors are increasing claims denial rates and eventually affecting their ROI.
 On the other hand, billing is a manual and tedious task that requires efficiency.
 The role of AI in medical billing is that of an expert billing assistant who is accurate, fast, and highly efficient.

 Medical billing and coding is a core element of how healthcare is delivered and received in the US.
 The risks of inaccurate billing are still a challenge in this field, and the vast amounts of data involved are prime territory for AI applications.
-The sheer volume of billables requires quick processing, and AI can address these hurdles through intelligent text analysis, denial management analysis, and more.
+The sheer volume of billables requires quick processing, and AI Manufacturing can address these hurdles through intelligent text analysis, denial management analysis, and more.

 Over the last five years, the use of AI in the pharma industry has redefined how scientists develop new drugs, counter diseases, and more.
-AI may have a crucial role in the pharma industry in developing new drugs, helping in drug adherence, and in-depth analysis of clinical trials.
+Motion AI analytics may have a crucial role in the pharma industry in developing new drugs, helping in drug adherence, and in-depth analysis of clinical trials.

 As per a report published by the HIMSS Analytics 2017 Essentials Brief, less than 5% of healthcare organizations are currently using or investing in AI technologies.
 Current IT infrastructure of Pharma companies is traditional and based on legacy systems, lacking in interoperability and tagged data.
 AI-based systems in pharma can solve these challenges.
 It can cut costs down, create new, effective treatments, and above all else, help save lives.